 If there is an urgent concern then this should be reported immediately to the campus / centre reception who will contact the Duty Manager or First Aider as appropriate.

-If you need a friendly face to say hello to, or maybe you are experiencing some difficulties with your course or your peers and want a listening ear, you can also contact your Student Liaison Officer (SLO) to be put in touch with a college buddy or email email@example.com.
+If you need a friendly face to say hello to, or maybe you are experiencing some difficulties with your course or your peers and want a listening ear, you can also contact your Student Engagement Officer to be put in touch with a college buddy or email email@example.com.

 Staff will also wear a staff ID badge and visitors wear a visitor badge.
-Anyone not wearing a badge will be asked to explain who they are and why they are in College and taken to Reception.
+Anyone not able to show their ID card will be asked to explain who they are and why they are in College and taken to Reception.
 In this way we can ensure that the College is a safe environment for you to study in.
 You will also need your ID badge to access printing and photocopying equipment.
-For guidelines about activating your ID badge on the printers and photocopiers click here.
+Our webpage explains how to activate your ID badge on the printers and photocopiers.

-If you lose your badge you will have to pay £3 for another, with a further £1 for a lanyard or clip.
-Look after your ID badge and if you lose it, report your loss to Customer Services immediately or someone else may use your print credit!
+If you lose your badge you will have to pay £3 for another.
+Look after your ID badge and if you lose it, report your loss to Customer Student Services immediately or someone else may use your print credit!

 You will also need to show your ID card, to prove you are a student, when attending College parties and college arranged events.

 The College cannot take responsibility for any equipment, materials or property that you may leave at any of the campuses / centres.
-The College carries no insurance for loss of property.
+The College carries no insurance for loss or damage to personal property.
 You would be wise, therefore, to take out your own insurance.

 If you lose your belongings then go to Reception to see if it has been handed in.